fixtheatm/Pi_code/docs/protoboard.md

 ## <a name="link_assembly"></a>Protoboard Assembly

 The [Layout](#link_layout) section describes where the pieces actually go.
 This provides tips on the order to insert and solder the parts.
 Soldering the Pi cobbler and headers first would make it easier to see where the wires belong.
 However, that makes getting the wires into position, and soldering them in place more difficult.
-Instead, I recommend doing all of the wires first, then the resistor, Pi cobbler, and finally the headers.
+Instead, I recommend doing all of the wires first, then the resistors, Pi cobbler, and finally the headers.

 At any stage of the wiring, the cobbler and/or headers can be inserted temporarily, to verify that the wires are going to the right pins.